THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Many purists will say you shouldn’t sail dead downwind because it’s slow, but man is this an easy point of sail.
 We’ve had lots of success with a wing on wing set up, starting with main and genoa and recently with genoa and screecher when AWS is 15knots or less.
 The Helia is so wide we don’t need poles and we’ve seen wind gusts to even 160deg AWA and the sails stayed full.
 With the genoa and screecher, we’ve even been able to sail all the way down to 8-10 knots TWS.
 Main + genoa requires more wind to keep the main full.

 This is where it gets fun.
 Come off the wind a bit and the Fountaine Pajot Helia can really come alive.
-Main+genoa on a reach usually gives us about 7-8 knots, using our screecher gets about 8-9 and we’ve seen bursts of 10+ knots boat speed when conditions are just right.
+Main+genoa on a reach usually gives us about 7-8 knots.
+Using our screecher gets about 8-9 knots.
+We’ve seen bursts of 10+ knots boat speed when conditions are just right.
 For comfort reasons, we don’t usually push this hard out in the open ocean, but our 209nm day was a perfect combination of smallish waves, right wind angle and just enough wind to allow us to keep full sails.
 And we did it using just our main and genoa!
 We are confident in saying that our Fountaine Pajot is faster than most cruising boats.

 This comes with a major disclaimer that I’m no world class racer, but there are a few annoyances about sail trim on a Helia.
 The genoa track cars are too far inboard to be of great use while sailing deep wind angles.
 We’ve solved this problem by rigging up a block at the shrouds to be used with an additional line tied to the clew of the sail as an outboard jib lead.
 This has worked well.

-The mainsheet traveler spreads almost entirely across the coachroof but sailing deep downwind means you want the main let far out.
-So far in fact that the main will quickly start rubbing against the shrouds and spreaders.
+The mainsheet traveler spreads almost entirely across the coachroof.
+While sailing downwind, you want the main let far out.
+However, the shrouds and spreaders are in the way.
+The mainsail, when let all the way out, can chafe against the rigging.
 We reinforced the mainsail at the contact point for the spreaders, but after hearing of chaffing stories from other Fountaine Pajot owners, we are very careful not to let out the mainsail too far.

 To be fair, you would likely encounter these issues on pretty much all other cats, not just Fountaine Pajots, but it is still something you have to account for.